 Your General Practitioner is the key person in your diabetes team and should coordinate your care.
 Your General Practitioner and staff at their practice are the best starting point to understand and control your diabetes or to reduce your risk of developing diabetes.

 Your doctor should be aware of which local services may be available this may include hospital based diabetes services and or hospital based health professionals such as dietitians, diabetes educators and podiatrists.
+Take charge of you own care and seek out local or online providers if and when you can.
+Our primary health system and General practitioners are under considerable pressure and the current model may not lend itself to quality ongoing care in some circumstances.
 Hospital based services may be unavailable or have extremely long waiting lists and in many cases the best option can be to seek private services.

 The key to controlling your diabetes or risk of diabetes is to take control of your own care and find out as much as you can about diabetes.
 While the way we are delivering services is changing rapidly and our medical professionals are extremely dedicated hard-working individuals with your best care in mind some of our systems deal poorly with chronic diseases like diabetes.
 This coupled with a significant shortage of medical and allied health professionals makes it absolutely essential that you drive your diabetes care yourself becoming a good “self manager of your disease”.